 Past Participle Clause

-Point 1: The past participle relative clause is a clause the gives more information about a preceding noun.
+Point 1: The past participle relative clause gives more information about a preceding noun.

 1. The house burned down in the fire was a famous landmark.